 Charlie Weingroff Training Rehab — Weingroff Movement Screening — Charlie Weingroff Physical Therapist

-Training=Rehab, Rehab=Training is a 12+ hour, 6-disc set shot on-location over a weekend at an Equinox Fitness Club in New York City.
-It documents Dr. Weingroff’s continuing efforts to reinvent and redefine the language between the rehabilitation and performance enhancement training landscapes.
-And while there are plenty of examples for those who just want the exercises, these DVDs are more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.
+Training=Rehab, Rehab=Training is a 12+ hour, 6-video set shot on-location over a weekend at an Equinox Fitness Club in New York City.
+It documents Charlie Weingroff’s continuing efforts to reinvent and redefine the language between the rehabilitation and performance enhancement training landscapes.
+And while there are plenty of examples for those who just want the exercises, these videos are more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.

 Here’s Charlie Weingroff, writing about this material…

-“The goal of my DVD set is to teach non-medical professionals the SFMA “with restrictor plates.”
+“The goal of my video set is to teach non-medical professionals the SFMA “with restrictor plates.”
 There will be no breakouts, no manual therapy, and no treating pain.